petudeveloper/my-crypto-data/README.md

 - LinkedIn: [David Alvarez Mazzo](https://www.linkedin.com/in/davidalvarezmazzo/)

 ## Acknowledgment
-Original design idea by Nelson Sakwa on Behance.
+The design is inspired by Nelson Sakwa's design on Behance.

 ## Show your support